Article: How Much Do You Need to Squat Before Wearing a Lifting Belt?

 When to Start Using a Lifting Belt

-Now that we understand the purpose and benefits of a lifting belt, let's address the main question: how much do you need to squat before wearing one?
+Now that we understand the purpose of a lifting belt, let's address the main question: how much do you need to squat before wearing one?
 The answer largely depends on your individual circumstances, including your training experience, strength levels, and personal comfort.

 As a general rule, many strength coaches recommend starting to use a lifting belt once you can squat around 1.5 times your bodyweight.
 This is a rough guideline and not a strict rule.
 Some lifters may benefit from using a belt at lower weights, while others may prefer to wait until they can squat significantly more.